 - There is also an online tool to examine the workload from Azure best practices perspective – Azure Well-Architected Review.

-- Azure also has a complete Azure Cloud Migration Framework, which has collection of documentation, best practices, implementation guidance, best practices, and proven tools to accelerate your cloud adoption journey.
+- Azure also has a complete Azure Cloud Migration Framework, which has a collection of documentation, best practices, implementation guidance, best practices, and proven tools to accelerate your cloud adoption journey.

-The above process helps to build cloud solution architecture with Microsoft Azure as a cloud provider following proven best practices and guidelines.
+These are the 5 steps you should know about building cloud solution architecture on Azure.
+Hopefully, the above process helps to build cloud solution architecture with Microsoft Azure as a cloud provider following proven best practices and guidelines.
 Additionally, the outlined approach can also be applied to build cloud solution architecture in any other cloud.
 Keep building highly scalable, available, fault-tolerant, reliable, and secure solutions in the cloud.

 - Accelerate Your Cloud Migration Journey With Cloud Assessment Technology